-11.8 Examination of previous studies has concluded that the value of the historic landscape within the site is as a setting for Stafford Castle Scheduled Monument, situated outside the boundary to the south.

-- 11.9 In that regard, it is apparent that the historic landscape resources within and adjoining the site have been degraded even since SCC produced its assessment of potential housing allocations in 1991 (see SCC 1991) and it had already been denuded of much character through agricultural intensification prior to that. - 11.10 The surviving landscape represents the piecemeal enclosure of the medieval Great Park, which was taken into intensive agricultural cultivation during the early 18th century. - 11.11 However, many of the characteristic historic landscape units have already been lost; such as the contemporary Burleyfields Farm and numerous hedgerows, but most importantly the ridge and furrow earthworks, which appear to suggest that the parkland landscape was being cultivated during the Middle Ages also. - 11.12 The proposed allocation and future development of the site will inevitably lead to a change in the character of the landscape within its boundary, although the masterplan process presents the opportunity to maintain some historic character within the completed development.
-However, within that context, it must be recognised that some of the land within the site is already allocated for residential development under Policy HP9 of the Stafford Borough Local Plan (2001). - 11.13 Nevertheless, the historic landscape character of the land at the site is assessed as being of 'low to medium importance' in and of itself and does not therefore represent an in principle constraint to development proceeding; i.e. expressed in terms of both deliverability and capacity, even if there will be a negative impact.
+- 9.11 Examination of previous studies has concluded that the value of the historic landscape within the site is as a setting for Stafford Castle Scheduled Monument, situated outside the boundary to the south. - 9.12 In that regard, it is apparent that the historic landscape resources within and adjoining the site have been degraded even since SCC produced its assessment of potential housing allocations in 1991 (see SCC 1991) and it had already been denuded of much character through agricultural intensification prior to that. - 9.13 The surviving landscape represents the piecemeal enclosure of the medieval Great Park, which was taken into intensive agricultural cultivation during the early 18th century. - 9.14 However, many of the characteristic historic landscape units have already been lost; such as the contemporary Burleyfields Farm and numerous hedgerows, but most importantly the ridge and furrow earthworks, which appear to suggest that the parkland landscape was being cultivated during the Middle Ages also. - 9.15 The proposed allocation and future development of the site will inevitably lead to a change in the character of the landscape within its boundary, although the masterplan process presents the opportunity to maintain some historic character within the completed development.
+However, within that context, it must be recognised that some of the land in the far north of the site is already allocated for residential development under Policy HP9 of the Stafford Borough Local Plan (2001). - 9.16 Nevertheless, the historic landscape character of the land at the site is assessed as being of 'low to medium importance' in and of itself and does not therefore represent an in principle constraint to residential development proceeding; i.e. expressed in terms of both deliverability and capacity; even if there is expected to be a negative effect.

-The Setting of Designated Assets
+The Setting of Stafford Castle